2023 Solar Incentives Guide for Lansdowne, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to mitigate the cost of installing a solar panel system on your home.
-Financial incentives like these are designed to encourage more homeowners to convert their home partially or fully to renewable energy.
-Solar incentives can include cash back, upfront discounts or credit towards your monthly utility bill.
-Some incentives are offered by the federal government, some by the Pennsylvania government and some by your utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+Solar incentives are meant to help mitigate the cost of installing a solar panel system on your home.
+Financial incentives like these are in place to encourage more people to make the switch to renewable energy.
+Incentives can include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered federally, while others are provided by the state of Pennsylvania or your utility company, county or municipality.
+Some solar incentives you might qualify for are:

 Federal Solar Incentives

-The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-The credit initially covered 30% of the total cost — for panels, equipment, labor and accessories — although the percentage may range from 26-30%, depending on when your solar system was installed.
+The ITC applies to solar panels installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
+Originally, the tax credit was for 30% of the total cost — for panels, labor, accessories and equipment — although it may range from 26-30%, depending on when your solar project was undertaken.
 There is no cap on the amount you can claim.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now dubbed the Clean Energy Credit.
-The new Clean Energy Credit now runs until 2035.
-American homeowners are now eligible for a 30% credit for solar systems that began installation after January 1, 2022 and are completed by the end of 2032.
-The total credit will then see a slight annual decrease until it expires.
-Beginning in 2023, it will also be easier to claim credits for energy storage systems under the new laws.
+In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+The new Clean Energy Credit extends until 2035.
+Homeowners can now apply for a 30% credit for solar systems installed between January 1, 2022 and December 31, 2032.
+This new credit will then see a slight annual decrease until its expiration.
+Starting in 2023, it will also be easier to claim credits for energy storage systems with the new act.

 State & Local Solar Incentives